Infobellit-Solutions-Pvt-Ltd/EchoSwift/README.md

-# EchoSwift: LLM Inference Benchmarking Tool
+# EchoSwift: LLM Inference Benchmarking Tool by Infobell IT

 EchoSwift is a powerful and flexible tool designed for benchmarking Large Language Model (LLM) inference.
-It allows users to measure and analyze the performance of LLM endpoints across various metrics, including latency, throughput, and time to first token (TTFT).
+It allows users to measure and analyze the performance of LLM endpoints across various metrics, including token latency, throughput, and time to first token (TTFT).

 ![EchoSwift](images/Echoswift.png)

 ## Features

-- Benchmark LLM inference across multiple providers (e.g., Ollama, vLLM, TGI)
+- Benchmark LLM inference across multiple Inference Servers
 - Measure key performance metrics: latency, throughput, and TTFT
 - Support for varying input and output token lengths
 - Simulate concurrent users to test scalability